-The following steps are required under the VCS Program to register a jurisdictional element and programs to issue VCUs, and these are presented in this Section 4:
+The following steps are required under the VCS Program to register a jurisdictional element and for

-1) Registration (for all jurisdictional elements) and imprograms only)
+1) Registration (for all jurisdictional elements) and issuance request (for jurisdictional programs only)

-- 2) Jurisdictional element review
+2) Jurisdictional element review

-- 3) Jurisdictional element registration and initial jurisdictional program VCU issuance
+3) Jurisdictional element registration and initial jurisdictional program VCU issuance

 4) Periodic VCU issuance

 5) VCU retirements and cancellations

 6) Jurisdictional element maintenance

-For the purposes of this document, the jurisdictional element registration process refers to all or any of these six steps, as the case may be.
+For the purposes of this document, the jurisdictional element required for jurisdictional FRELs developed under these six steps, as the case may be.
 All steps are not required for jurisdictional FRELs developed under Scenario 1 or for jurisdictional programs developed under Scenario 2.
 The entity that initiates the jurisdictional element registration process may terminate the process at any one of these steps if it decides it does not want to register the jurisdictional element or have VCUs issued.

-Step 1: Registation and Issuance Request
+Step 1: Registration and Issuance Request

-The jurisdictional element is presented to the Verra registry for registration and the jurisdictional program is presented for ssuance as set out in Diagram 3 below, with the notes that follow providing
+resente suance as a suance as The jurisdictional element is presented to the Verra registry for registration and the jurisdictional program is presented for issuance as set out in Diagram 3 below, with the notes that follow providing